-- 40. Dioceses are encouraged to pay assistant curates between the National Minimum Stipend and the level for incumbents in the diocese, as seems appropriate.
-These rates should also apply to Deacons and Licensed Lay Workers (including Church Army Evangelists engaged in the parochial ministry) who are officeholders. - 41.
-A stipend of £36,830 for archdeacons appointed on or after 1 April 2004 or, a stipend of £38,250 for archdeacons appointed before 1 April 2004.
+- 42. Dioceses are encouraged to pay assistant curates between the National Minimum Stipend and the level for incumbents in the diocese, as seems appropriate.
+These rates should also apply to Deacons and Licensed Lay Workers (including Church Army Evangelists engaged in the parochial ministry) who are officeholders. - 43.
+The recommended stipend for archdeacons has also been increased by 0% and set at £36,830 for archdeacons appointed on or after 1 April 2004 or, £38,250 for archdeacons appointed before 1 April 2004.
 In cases where the archdeacon was receiving more than the post 2004 figure in his or her previous appointment, a receiving diocese has discretion to pay an enhanced stipend initially.
-However, it should reduce in a maximum period of three years until it reaches the post 2004 figure. - 42.
+However, it should reduce in a maximum period of three years until it reaches the post 2004 figure. - 44.
 This means that an archdeacon in this position would receive the first reduction in stipend on appointment and subsequent reductions in the second and third years dated from the time of appointment.
 If an archdeacon appointed before 1 April 2004 moves to another archdeacon's post, he/she should continue to receive the stipend for an appointment before 1 April 2004.

-Grants from 1 April 2019
+Grants from 1 April 2021

-- 43. Removal and Resettlement Grants: The CSA recommends that when moving to a new appointment, every minister should be fully reimbursed for the cost of the removal and that the minimum Resettlement Grant payable in addition to the removal grant, for all moves, should be £2.527. - 44.
+- 45. Removal and Resettlement Grants: The CSA recommends that when moving to a new appointment, every minister should be fully reimbursed for the cost of the removal and that the minimum Resettlement Grant payable in addition to the removal grant, for all moves, should be £2,527. - 46.
 First Appointment Grants: The CSA recommends that all stipendiary ministers should receive a First Appointment Grant of at least £2,527.
 In addition to the Resettlement Grant on the following two occasions: 1) when taking up a full-time stipendiary post as assistant curate, deacon, deaconess or licensed lay worker for the first time, and 2) when taking up an appointment as an incumbent or minister of incumbent status for the first time.
-An archdeacon should receive the grant only if he or she had not previously received a First Appointment Grant as an incumbent or minister of incumbent status.
+An archdeacon should receive the